 Verbs throughout the lesson will be marked in orange to help you become more acquainted with them.

-The easit way to greet someone is by saying:
+The easiest way to greet someone is by saying:

 Hei!